The CADathlon is a challenging, all-day, programming competition focusing on practical problems at the forefront of Computer-Aided Design,

 top graduate students to the EDA field.

-The competition is open to all graduate students specializing in CAD currently enrolled full-time in a Ph.D. granting
+The contest is open to two-person teams of graduate students specializing in CAD and currently full-time enrolled in a Ph.D. granting

 institution in any country.
 Students are selected based on their academic backgrounds and their relevant EDA programming experiences.

 Partial or full travel grants are provided to qualifying students.
 CADathlon competition consists of six problems in the following areas: